purvalpatel/NVIDIA-AI-Stack/README.md

 - Hypervisor based
 - One physical GPU can be converted into multiple vGPUs and that vGPU can be assigned to VM, User, Containers.

+### GPU feature discovery
+Kubernetes add-on for detecting GPU features and label it with the node.

+### Node feature discovery
+Kubernetes add-on for detecting hardware feature and label it with the node.

 ### DCGM
 - Monitoring tool